Direct covariance matrix estimation with compositional data: Analysis of microbiome in myalgic encephalomyelitis/chronic fatigue syndrome

 \subsection{Basis covariance matrix estimation}

-We compare our method to that of \citet{cao2016large} on a dataset comparing the gut microbiome of patients diagnosed with myalgic encephalomyelitis/chronic fatigue syndrome (CFS) versus controls from \citet{Giloteaux2016}.
+We illustrate our method by analyzing data on the gut microbiome of patients diagnosed with myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) versus controls from \citet{Giloteaux2016}.
 In order to obtain the microbial profiles, \citet{Giloteaux2016} sequenced 16S rRNA genes from stool samples using Illumina MiSeq.
-After filtering patients based on total reads ($\geq 5000$), and filtering operational taxonomic units (OTUs) based on total reads ($\geq 5000$), we were left with count data for $37$ patients in the control group and 47 patients with CFS.
+After first filtering patients based on total reads ($ \geq 5000$), we filter operational taxonomic units (OTUs) to only those that comprise at least 10\% of total reads in one or more patients.
+This reduced the original 138 OTUs to $p = 39$ OTUs, though led to us filtering out only 8\% and 10\% of each subjects' total reads (on average) in controls and ME/CFS, respectively.
 Following \citet{cao2016large}, we add 0.5 to all counts to avoid zeros before converting counts to compositions.
+To be clear, these counts $Y_{(h)i}$ are distinct from the latent abundances $W_{(h)i}$, which are assumed to be independent and identically distributed for all $k \in [n_{(h)}]$.
+For example, we may assume that $Y_{(h)ij} = M_{(h)i} W_{(h)ij}$ where $M_{(h)i}$ is a positive random variable \citep{ma2021networks}, so that $Y_{(h)ij}/\sum _{k=1}^{p} Y_{(h)ik} = X_{(h)ij} = W_{(h)ij}/\sum _{k=1}^{p} W_{(h)ik}$.
+In the Appendix, we demonstrate that our estimates do not change much when we use a pseudocount of 0.01 instead of 0.5 to handle zeros.

-Our estimates of the covariance matrices, with tuning parameters chosen using ten-fold cross-validation, are in Figure \ref{fig:estimated_covariances_chronicfatigue}.
+Our estimates of the covariance matrices, with tuning parameters chosen using ten-fold cross-validation, are in Figure~\ref{fig:estimated_covariances_chronicfatigue}.
 Each node in these graphs represents a unique OTU.
-The nodes are colored according to the phyla and each node's genera is provided in the Supplementary Material.
+The nodes are colored according to OTU's phylum and each node's family, genus, and species is provided in the Appendix.
 The thickness of the edge corresponds to the strength of the association: stronger associations are represented by thicker edges.
-Positive and negative correlations are colored, respectively, with green and red, while a zero correlation is represented by the lack of an edge.
+Positive and negative correlations are colored, respectively, with green and red, while a zero correlation is represented by the absence of an edge.